 Removing the Old Four-Prong Plug

 Begin by unplugging the dryer.
 There is high voltage inside (240 volts) that can give you a very nasty shock, even kill you.
-Make sure there is no chance of this, by unplugging the dryer before proceeding any further.
+Make sure there is no chance of this by unplugging the dryer before proceeding any further.

 There will be some kind of connector holding the dryer cable to the wall of the dryer so that it doesn't pull out.
 The most common type is a clamp with two screws on the outside that can be tightened to squeeze the wire into place.
 Loosen these screws so that the wire can slide out of the dryer.

 Remove each wire from the screw or stud holding it, making sure to save all nuts or screws.
 A nut driver or socket is preferred but a pair of pliers is usually sufficient to loosen and remove the wires.

 Work the old wire out of the connector that holds it to the wall of the dryer, and set it aside for possible future use.
 You never know when you might move again, and Murphy's Law says that if you do, it will be back into a home with a four-prong dryer plug!